HicResearch/TREEHOOSE/src/components/egress_app_frontend/README.md

 To learn about deployments, view this [guidance](https://facebook.github.io/create-react-app/docs/deployment)

-### yarn build fails to minify
+### npm build fails to minify

-To troubleshoot issues when yarn build fails to minify, view this [guidance](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+To troubleshoot issues when npm build fails to minify, view this [guidance](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)